fishan/cdiff/README.md

-    ✔ [Create] should generate patch for replacement with empty line ✔ [Create] should generate patch for moving a line (delete + add elsewhere) ✔ [Invert] should correctly invert a complex patch with multiple changes ✔ [E2E-Invert] should handle multiple separate blocks of changes ✔ [E2E-Invert] should handle changes at the very beginning of the file ✔ [E2E-Invert] should handle changes at the very end of the file
+    ✔ [Create] should generate patch for replacement with empty line ✔ [Create] should generate patch for moving a line (delete + add elsewhere) ✔ [Invert] should correctly invert a complex patch with multiple changes ✔ [Create] should generate intra-line patches for aligned multi-line blocks ✔ [E2E-Invert] should handle multiple separate blocks of changes ✔ [E2E-Invert] should handle changes at the very beginning of the file ✔ [E2E-Invert] should handle changes at the very end of the file